 Eventually, I got fed up, I was tired of these extra-curricular activities I was involved in just to meet Mr. Right and I still hadn’t met him.
-Even though I enjoyed some aspects of this new persona, it was strenuous because it was not my natural disposition plus it was not yielding any result.
+Even though I enjoyed some aspects of this new persona, it was strenuous.
 So I reverted back to my homebody ways – my happy state.
 And truth is even though the chances of Mr. Right coming to knock on my door were non-existent, I just knew that I didn’t have to do things or be at places that made me uncomfortable just to meet Mr. Right.
 It just didn’t make sense.
 Mr Right had to want me for me and not because of some persona I tried to portray.

 Back to my friend, who I was talking to – she is sort of opposite to me.
 She loves to hang out and would attend an event with good music and people – she was always in with the cool crowd.
 And yet she was also being advised to put herself out there as well.
 Out where?
 Her current lifestyle is the equivalent of me putting myself out there.
 So where is my girl supposed to put herself?
 Out- out there?
 She even told me of another variation of the advice she had been given, which was ‘position yourself well’.
 What does that even mean?